tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 In this output, the term `lambda` is used to represent the penalty.

 Note that the output shows many values of the penalty despite our specification of `penalty = 0.1`.
 It turns out that this model fits a continuum of penalty values.
-Even though our interest is in a value of 0.1, we can get the model coefficient for many associated values of the penalty form the same model object.
+Even though our interest is in a value of 0.1, we can get the model coefficient for many associated values of the penalty from the same model object.

 Let's look at two different approaches to obtaining the coefficients.
 Both will use the `tidy()` method.
 One will tidy the glmnet object and the other will tidy tidymodels objects.

 ### Using glmnet penalty values

-This glmnet fit contains multiple penalty values for each fit and these depends on the data set; changing the data (or the mixture amount) often produces a different set of values.
+This glmnet fit contains multiple penalty values for each fit and these depend on the data set; changing the data (or the mixture amount) often produces a different set of values.
 For this data set, there are 55 penalties available.
 To get the set of penalties produced for this data set, we can extract the engine fit and tidy:

 ```r